-- The PMOC is pleased that the PCEP team has been able to assemble an integrated project schedule, and looks forward to receiving an up to date integrated schedule when BBII is current with its monthly schedule updates.
-The lack of an up-to-date contractor's schedule that reflects the expected path to completion makes effective planning of the work very difficult for the PCEP team. - The PMOC's opinion is that BBII is making progress in catching up with its backlog of overdue progress schedules, however, BBII's introduction of numerous changes following the JPB's review, is not helpful. - The PMOC continues to encourage the JPB to employ proven schedule management practices including enforcing timely receipt of required updates, prompt review and resolution of contractor schedule issues, regular identification of the controlling operation(s), and the timely development of workarounds and Plan Bs to avoid unpleasant surprises. - The lack of an up-to-date, fully integrated, master project schedule makes running a formal Monte Carlo schedule risk analysis very difficult.
-This creates additional uncertainty in terms of the project completion date as well as the potential for additional contractor claims for time related overhead.
+- The PMOC's opinion is that BBII has made progress and is now near current in submitting its progress schedules.
+However, BBII's continues to make changes following the JPB's review which is not helpful. - The PMOC is pleased that the PCEP team was able to assemble an integrated project schedule (IMS); however, regular updates of the integrated schedule have not been forthcoming.
+The current version of the IMS is the December 2022 version based on BBII's re-forecast schedule.
+The PMOC looks forward to receiving an up to date integrated schedule when BBII is current with its monthly schedule updates.
+The lack of an up-to-date contractor's schedule that reflects the expected path to completion makes effective planning of the work very difficult for the PCEP team. - The PMOC is pleased that the JPB was able to conduct a schedule risk analysis using its new integrated master schedule (IMS). - The PMOC continues to encourage the JPB to employ proven schedule management practices including enforcing timely receipt of required updates, prompt review and resolution of contractor schedule issues, regular identification of the controlling operation(s), and the timely development of workarounds and Plan Bs to avoid unpleasant surprises. - The JPB conducted a Monte Carlo schedule risk analysis in April 2023 using the Integrated Master Schedule with a data date of January 1, 2023.
+The risk modeling determined that the final acceptance date would be September 8, 2024, at a 65% confidence level.
+This compares to the July 30, 2024 date in the current forecast.
+This analysis suggests that the program schedule contains sufficient contingency if all mitigation measures can be realized with BBII.